RobSmithDev/FloppyDriveBridge/README.md

 Software Foundation, with the exception of:
 	floppybridge_lib.cpp
 	floppybridge_lib.h
+	floppybridge_common.h
 	floppybridge_abstract.h
 	floppybridge_config.h
-Which are separately licenced as UnLicence - see http://unlicense.org
+Which are separately licenced as UnLicence - see http://unlicense.org Those are also the files to use if you want to use this plugin in something you're making!

 # Updates:
 * May 2024 (1.6)    Sped up the main thread by refactoring and changing how a lock worked that was fixed in 1.5.
 It now loads disks *slightly* faster